 Mpho raised her hand.
 "I think everyone should vote for Tembi.
 She has a great idea for the class project and she always helps Ms Mathe hand out the papers.
 She'd make a great class leader."

 Everyone nodded.

 "Thanks," said Tembi.
 "But I thought you wanted to be the class leader."

 Mpho shrugged.
 "There's always next month."

+Read the questions and then write down the answers.
 Why was Ms Mathe electing a class leader?